-All staff have face to face WRAP training scheduled for autumn 2016 and recognise the relationship between hate crime and radicalisation or extremism.
-We recognise the vulnerability of some people in our region to messages about far right extremism, and welcome open discussion and debate with the children in order to dispel myths and misconceptions, and will address this through staff training in October 2016.
+All staff recognise the relationship between hate crime and radicalisation or extremism.
+We recognise the vulnerability of some people in our region to messages about far right extremism, and welcome open discussion and debate with the children in order to dispel myths and misconceptions.

 We recognise the limited opportunities many of our children have to experience the wider UK and urban contexts that exist outside Northumberland and prioritise a programme of learning including visits and visitors to address this.

-A recent audit of SMSC across the curriculum has prompted us to give a greater focus to learning about religion and belief during an annual RE week.
-The school does not record data about religion in SIMS.
+The school does not record data about religion in SIMS (School Information Management System).
 The village is predominantly Christian in nature.
 We welcome visits from the local United Reformed Church.
 We hope to extend this to cover a broader range of religious leaders and representatives.